 - The Netherlands: EIAs are part of the permitting process, and are carried out prior to an environment permit being granted for exploratory drilling and for production.
 In addition, we work closely with environmental experts to guide us in our activities to ensure that we do not disrupt or disturb wildlife migration, feeding or breeding patterns.
 In some cases, this means that we delay or reroute our development activities.
 This includes our Diever-02 well site, where we delay pipeline construction and other activities annually to ensure we do not interfere with birds nesting in the area.

-- Germany and Central and Eastern Europe: Vermilion is evaluating the exploration opportunities available on our land base.
+- Central and Eastern Europe: Vermilion is evaluating the exploration opportunities available on our land base.
 As we complete these assessments, we will present exploration activity plans to partners and authorities as well as public and community stakeholders.
 These plans will reflect our efforts to minimize the environmental and social impact of our activities.
 As environmental impact assessments are a critical element of the acceptance and permitting process, Vermilion will ensure that they are conducted in the most rigorous manner feasible.

 - Ireland: As part of the construction of the Corrib gas pipeline and terminal infrastructure, a detailed biodiversity action plan was created to span the years 2014 to 2019.
 This has resulted in a project design that was predicted to be Net Neutral or Net Positive for biodiversity by 2020, including the protection and monitoring of habitats and species, and a commitment to consultation with stakeholders and other interested parties.
 This work will be updated with our 2021-2026 Biodiversity Action Plan, to be released in September 2021.